 As mentioned in the intended learning outcomes section, you are expected to develop the ability to make appropriate use of numerical, statistical, and computing skills.
 This ability is provided for in both the economics and politics components of the course.
-In economics, opportunities to develop these skills are provided in the Quantitative Economics paper and the use of statistical techniques is examined in this paper.
+In economics, opportunities to develop these skills are provided in the Prelims Quantitative Methods lectures and classes and in the optional Finals papers 300 (Quantitative Economics) and 314 (Econometrics) and the use of statistical techniques is examined in this paper.
 In politics, the quantitative methods component of the first year course provides students with experience of data manipulation, data handling, and data analysis.
-You can go on to further quantitative methods study in Politics if you choose either International Relations or Political Sociology or Comparative Government as a second year paper.
+You can go on to further quantitative methods study in Politics if you choose either 214 (International Relations) or 220 (Political Sociology) or 201 (Comparative Government) as a second year paper.
 Data labs are a core element of the course, especially in the first year.
 The labs provide you with an introduction to statistical software packages like STATA and R.